 As we have almost completed this article on comparison site data breach claims, we have decided to try and answer some common questions.
 If you have any questions remaining, please call our advice centre today.

 What are my rights if my data has been breached?

 It is sometimes possible to seek compensation following a personal data breach.
 That might be the case if the breach has caused you to suffer.
 For example, compensation might be needed to recover any money you’ve lost due to a breach.
 Furthermore, if you’ve suffered psychologically because of the breach, you could claim for that suffering.

-Is there a time limit for data breach claims?
+Is there a time limit for Compare The Market data breach claims?

 Generally, you will have 6 years to claim for the data breach.
 However, a small number of cases have a 1-year time limit.
-These are claims based on breaches of human rights.
+These are claims based on breaches involving public bodies.

 Data breaches can affect people in different ways.
 While some claims won’t have any adverse effects, others can result in psychological injuries such as distress, anxiety or depression.
 Also, some cases can lead to financial losses.